koraktor/metior/README.md

 * Create a Metior fork on [GitHub][1] and start hacking.
 Extra points for using Metior pull requests and feature branches.

+## About the name

+The latin word "metior" means "I measure".
+That's just what Metior does – measuring source code histories.

 ## License

 This code is free software; you can redistribute it and/or modify it under the